MihlaliKota/SneakerCartel/README.md

 ## Visit SneakyKleen

-To experience the SneakKlean website firsthand and explore our services, please visit [SneakyKleen](https://sneakykleenz.netlify.app/).
+To experience the SneakyKleen website firsthand and explore our services, please visit [SneakyKleen](https://sneakykleenz.netlify.app/).